moiravs/AdvanceDB/Readme.md

 you can use the time used by the job as time it take to process all messages.

-#### Kafka-Flink processing time
+## Kafka-Flink

-you also need to launch kafka and the topic "chat" empty.
+Before benchmark, you need to launch the Flink cluster and go to the web monitor http://localhost:8081/#/overview to view the metrics of the flink
 Send the job to the web monitor

 ```